Part I: Appointments

 (2) No person shall be appointed Dean or Archdeacon unless he or she has been at least six years in priest’s orders.

-(3) No person shall be appointed a Canon or Prebendary unless he or she is a cleric.
+(3) No person shall be appointed a Prebendary unless he or she is a cleric.

 (1) Subject to the provisions of subsection (2), the appointment to the office of Area Dean shall be vested in the Diocesan Bishop.